Top 125+ Network Security Tools in 2021

 Ettercap is a suite used for attacks in LAN.
 Ettercap features sniffing of live connections, content filtering on the fly, and many other interesting tricks.
 It helps in supporting active and passive dissection of many protocols and includes many features for network and host analysis.

-Sysinternals helps to provide many utilities which are useful for low-level windows hacking.
+Sysinternals helps to provide many utilities that are useful for low-level windows hacking.
 Some are free of cost and/or include source code, while others are proprietary.
 Survey respondents were enamored with:

 - PsTools: Manage (execute, suspend, detail, kill) local and remote processes

-- RootkitRevealer: Detect registry and file system API discrepancies which indicate the presence of a user-mode or kernel-mode rootkit
+- RootkitRevealer: Detect registry and file system API discrepancies that indicate the presence of a user-mode or kernel-mode rootkit

 - TCPView: View TCP and UDP traffic endpoints used by each process

 - Autoruns: Discover executables set to run during system login/bootup

 - ProcessExplorer: Look out for the files and directories open by any process